mantidproject/documents/Design/trivially_exportable_citations.md

 };
 ```

+`std::string` may be replaced with `std::string_view` if compiler support is sufficient to do so at the time of implementation.

 The fields here mirror those of [`NXcite`](http://download.nexusformat.org/doc/html/classes/base_classes/NXcite.html#nxcite).
-The following restrictions apply to ensure that in all cases somehting citable is allowed to exist:
+The following restrictions apply to ensure that in all cases something citable is allowed to exist:
   - `description` is always optional (this isn't needed for citation, but gives insight as to why this citation is relevant)
   - if `bibtex` is provided `endnote` must also be provided, and vice-versa (BibTex and Endnote contain essentially the same information, they can both be created if one can be.
 BibTex and Endnote do not imply a DOI is minted)
   - if `doi` is provided, `url`, `bibtex` and `endnote` must all be provided (BibTex and Endnote can be generated from DOIs)